PROJECT: TravelBuddy

 -

-(User Interface) - If an included photo is present, it must be displayed in the expanded Place view.
+UI(User Interface) - If an included photo is present, it must be displayed in the expanded Place view.
 Otherwise, no image is displayed.

 Code contributed to major enhancement: [RepoSense] [Functional code]